bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders-with-inverse-autoregressive-flows.rst

 * [1] "Variational Inference with Normalizing Flows", Danilo Jimenez Rezende, Shakir Mohamed, `ICML 2015 <https://arxiv.org/abs/1505.05770>`__
 * [2] "MADE: Masked Autoencoder for Distribution Estimation", Germain, Gregor, Murray, Larochelle, `ICML 2015 <https://arxiv.org/pdf/1502.03509.pdf>`__
 * [3] "Improving Variational Inference with Inverse Autoregressive Flow", Diederik P. Kingma, Tim Salimans, Rafal Jozefowicz, Xi Chen, Ilya Sutskever, Max Welling, `NIPS 2016 <https://arxiv.org/abs/1606.04934>`_
+* [4] "Tutorial on Variational Autoencoders", Carl Doersch, `<http://arxiv.org/abs/1606.05908>`__

 * Wikipedia: `Probability Density Function: Dependent variables and change of variables <https://en.wikipedia.org/wiki/Probability_density_function#Dependent_variables_and_change_of_variables>`__
 * Github code for "Improving Variational Inference with Inverse Autoregressive Flow": https://github.com/openai/iaf/

 ..
 [1] At least by my estimate the results are kind of marginal.
-Improving the posterior on its own doesn't seem to have a significant boost in the likelihood.
+Improving the posterior on its own doesn't seem to have a significant boost in the ELBO or the output variable likelihood.
 The IAF paper [3] actually does have really good results on CIFAR10 but uses a novel architecture combined with IAF transforms.
-So by itself, the IAF doesn't do that much.
+So by itself, the IAF doesn't seem to do that much.
+..
+[2] Actually, it was a bit harder than that because I had to work through a bunch of bugs and misinterpretations of the math, but the number of lines added was quite small.